Dr. Pen med nålpatron för microneedling och val av rätt nålar.

 Here is a practical overview of common Dr. Pen needle cartridges and what they are typically used for.

-- Nano: Intended for very superficial treatment and product focus.
+• Nano: Intended for very superficial treatment and product focus.
 The advantage is low irritation and minimal recovery, but it is not meant for deep scars or deeper wrinkles.

 Step-by-step: choose the right needles for your Dr. Pen

 Also check that the cartridges are compatible with your Dr. Pen model.
 Older and newer models may have different fittings, and cartridges are not always interchangeable between generations.
-The right fit reduces the risk of trouble and provides a smoother treatment.
+The right fit reduces the risk of issues and provides a smoother treatment.

 Safety, risks, and hygiene